actuary492/actuary492.github.io/_posts/2024-12-10-interest-rates.md

 $$

 <p style="color:black;">
+  At this point, we should be aware that the fund $X_t$ can be a function that calculates the amount of fund at some time $t$, which can be also denoted as $X(t)$.
 Now, let us then move to the main part.
 Let us first observe this number line.

 $$
 \[